 The Affinity Water group, as detailed in note 16 with Daiwater Investment Limited as the parent company of the group, is subject to a number of covenants in relation to its borrowings, which would result in its loans becoming immediately repayable if breached.
 These covenants specify certain limits in terms of key ratios such as net cash flow to debt interest and net debt to regulatory capital value.
-At the year end the group was not in breach of any financial covenants.
+At the year end the group was not in breach of any financial covenants and does not forecast any future breaches.